 The present known range of this species is confined to China,

-BREEDING RANGE: This is a species with the most restricted known breeding range of any heron.
+Breeding range: This is a species with the most restricted known breeding range of any heron.
 Surveys conducted in 1999-2001 have clarified the current status.
-These have been organized through the collaboration of the Heron Specialist Group and Kadoorie Farm & Botanic Garden (KFBG), a conservation charity based in Hong Kong (KFBG, H. Hafner, and O. Pineau pers. com.).
+These have been organized through the collaboration of the Heron Specialist Group and Kadoorie Farm & Botanic Garden (KFBG), a conservation charity based in Hong Kong (KFBG, H. Hafner, and O. Pineau pers. comm.).
 Based on these surveys at present, there are known two breeding site in the world, both located in south Guangxi Province, and one other area where breeding is strongly suspected, located in neighbouring Guangdong Province.

 Given that very little pristine habitat remains within the historic range of the species, it is observed primarily in degraded habitats in and near forest reserves.
 Recent observations have been near streams, a reservoir, and rice fields, all feeding sites located within 40 km of subtropical forests.
 These observations do not necessarily suggest that it can survive long term in altered environments, but rather that it has been forced into these sites as more appropriate habitat is now lacking (BirdLife 2001).

 This is a very poorly known species.
 Observations of the species’ foraging are few (Caldwell and Caldwell 1931).
 Herons have been reported as feeding singly or in isolated pairs feeding on the ground in ways likened to a bittern.
 They roost high in trees.
 All evidence suggests that it feeds primarily at night, as it has been observed flying from roosts in the evening (Fellowes et al. 2001.).
 However daytime activity has also been reported (Zhou 1994).
 The diet includes fish, shrimp and insects, but is very little documented (Zhou 1994).